-- That you will abide by the policy and guidelines of the statutory requirements of the NSW legislation in relation to child protection and BNSW's sports rage guidelines. - Be reasonable in your demands on young players' time, energy and enthusiasm. - Teach your players that the rules of the game are mutual agreements, which no one should evade or break. - Whenever possible, group players according to age, height, skills and physical maturity. - Avoid over-playing the talented players.
+- That you will abide by the policy and guidelines of the statutory requirements of the Northern Territory legislation in relation to Working with Children, and ASBA's sports rage guidelines. - Be reasonable in your demands on young players' time, energy and enthusiasm. - Teach your players that the rules of the game are mutual agreements, which no one should evade or break. - · Whenever possible, group players according to age, height, skills and physical maturity. - Avoid over-playing the talented players.
 The "just-average" players need, and deserve, equal time. - Remember that children play for fun and enjoyment and the winning is only part of their motivation.
-Never ridicule children for making mistakes or losing a game. - Ensure that equipment and facilities meet safety standards and are appropriate to the age and ability of the players. - the scheduling and length of practice times and competition should take into consideration the maturity level of players. - Develop team respect for the ability of opponents as well as for the judgement of officials and opposing coaches. - Follow the advice of a physician when determining when an injured player is ready to recommence play. - Be aware of the role of the coach as an educator.
-As well as imparting knowledge and skills, promote desirable personal and social behaviours. - Seek to keep abreast of changes in the sport, ensure that the information used is up to date, appropriate to the needs of players and takes account of the principles of growth and development of children - Profanity is unacceptable - Dress standards should be appropriate and project a positive image - Immediately prior to a game commencing, shake hands with the opposition coach - Immediately a game concludes both coaches should meet at the centre line to shake hands - Acceptable behaviour by all personnel on the team bench (ie Doctors, Physios, Assistant Coaches, and Managers) is the responsibility of the Head Coach. - Only one team official at any one time should approach the scorebench
+Never ridicule children for making mistakes or losing a game. - Ensure that equipment and facilities meet safety standards and are appropriate to the age and ability of the players. - The scheduling and length of practice times and competition should take into consideration the maturity level of players. - Develop team respect for the ability of opponents as well as for the judgement of officials and opposing coaches. - Follow the advice of a physician when determining when an injured player is ready to recommence play. - Be aware of the role of the coach as an educator.
+As well as imparting knowledge and skills, promote desirable personal and social behaviours. - Seek to keep abreast of changes in the sport, ensure that the information used is up to date, appropriate to the needs of players and takes account of the principles of growth and development of children. - Profanity is unacceptable - Immediately prior to a game commencing, shake hands with the opposition coach - Immediately a game concludes both coaches should meet at the centre line to shake Hands - Acceptable behaviour by all personnel on the team bench (eg Doctors, Physios, Assistant Coaches and Managers) is the responsibility of the Head Coach.